Dahao: Language

-The languages most commonly spoken are Cantonese and the Chaoshan dialect.
+The languages most commonly spoken is Chaoshan dialect.

 Tourist attractions

 Resorts and attractions in Dahao include: “Qing Yunyan Resort” (青云岩风景区), “Beishan Bay Resort” (北山湾度假区) and the largest mangrove ecological zone of China.
 The “Qing Yun Monastery” (青云禅寺) and the “Dahao Ancient City” (达濠古城), were built in the Qing Dynasty.

 Beishan Bay Resort

 Built in 1993, Beishan Bay Resort is located in the northeast of Dahao Peninsula.
 It covers 4.1 square kilometers.
 It is surrounded by mountains, which originally served as a natural defense wall.
 In 1993, the government built basic infrastructure for local fishermen.
 In recent years, local government has invested about one million yuan to repair and improve the facilities of Beishan Bay Resort.

 Dahao Ancicent City

 In 2010, Dahao Ancient City was designated as a Guangdong Provincial Cultural Relic.
 The Ancient City covers 0.014 square kilometers, and is the only well-preserved city in China, dating from the Qing Dynasty.
 In 1939, during World War II, Japanese armies occupied the area.
 In the Chinese Civil War, Dahao Ancient City was a stronghold of Communist Party forces.
 After 1950, Dahao Ancient City was rebuilt and became a tourist draw.